tgautam03/Computational-Sciences/lect/Lecture_2.md

 ## Numerical Discretisation and Solution

 The very first step to solving a differential equation numerically is discretisation of the domain.
 Consider the PDE in Equation $(1)$, where the domain lies between 0 and 1.
 What discretisation does is instead of using a continuous domain, it uses a set of finite points on the domain to represent it (shown in diagram below).
-In this example, we will discretise this into 5 equispaced points with $\Delta x=0.25$ as the distance between two consecutive points.
-Also, each point is indexed using the small letter $i=0, 1, 2, 3, 4, 5$.
+In this example, we will discretise the domain into 5 equispaced points with $\Delta x=0.25$ as the distance between two consecutive points.
+Also, each point is indexed using the small letter $i=0, 1, 2, 3, 4$.

 ```